Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Counter-Diabatic Driving

-The Hamiltonian $H_{1}'$ includes only local qubit-cavity couplings with a strength given by $g^\prime=\frac{g}{(\chi_{n}^{-})^{2}}\frac{dJ}{dt}$, which can be interpreted as a Jaynes-Cummings coupling with a $e^{i\pi/2}$ phase.
-This Hamiltonian can be engineered by adjusting the local qubit-cavity couplings.
+This Hamiltonian includes only local qubit-cavity couplings with coupling strength given by $g^\prime=\frac{g}{(\chi_{1}^{-})^{2}}\frac{dJ}{dt}$.
+It can be interpreted as a Jaynes-Cummings coupling with a $e^{i\pi/2}$ phase, and can be implemented by adjusting local qubit-cavity couplings.

-For demonstration, we simulate the time evolution of this system under the adiabatic Hamiltonian $H_{\rm r}$ with either the CD Hamiltonian $H_1$ or $H_1^\prime$ applied.
-We investigate both linear ramping of the hopping rate, with $J(t)=J_f(t/T)$, and quadratic ramping, with $J(t)=J_f(t/T)^2$.
+For demonstration, we simulate the time evolution of this system under the adiabatic Hamiltonian $H_{\rm r}$ with either $H_1$ or $H_1^\prime$ applied.
+We consider both linear ramping of the hopping rate with $J(t)=J_f \frac{t}{T}$ and quadratic ramping of the hopping rate with $J(t)=J_f\left(\frac{t}{T}\right)^2$.
 For linear ramping, $dJ/dt= J_f /T$; and for quadratic ramping, $dJ/dt= 2J_f t/T^2$.
 We choose the target hopping rate $J_f=2$, the qubit-cavity coupling $g\equiv1$, the detuning $\Delta\equiv1$, and the total time $T=0.5 \pi$.
-We define the fidelity of the quantum state at time $t$ as $F(t)=|\langle v_1 (t)|v(t)\rangle|^{2}$, where $\vert v(t)\rangle$ is the state at time $t$ and $\vert v_1(t)\rangle$ is the instantaneous ground state of the adiabatic Hamiltonian $H_{\rm r}$ at time $t$.
+We define the fidelity of the quantum state at time $t$ as $F(t)=|\langle v_1 (t)|v(t)\rangle|^{2}$, where $v(t)$ is the state at time $t$ and $v_1(t)$ is the instantaneous ground state of the adiabatic Hamiltonian at time $t$.
 In Fig.~\ref{fig3}(a), we plot the infidelity $1-F(t)$ vs $t/T$.
-Without the CD Hamiltonian, the infidelity increases significantly during the evolution, as $T=0.5\pi$ is a very short time and diabatic transitions can be serious.
-In contrast, when the CD Hamiltonian is applied, the infidelity remains below $10^{-10}$ throughout the evolution, preserving the system in the ground state.
-Both CD Hamiltonians $H_1$ and $H_1^\prime$ yield identical results, confirming our analysis.
+Without the CD driving, the infidelity increases significantly during the evolution, as the diabatic transitions can be serious for a very short evolution time of $T=0.5\pi$.
+In contrast, when the CD driving $H_{1}^{\prime}$ is applied, the infidelity, up to a small numerical error below $10^{-10}$, is zero throughout the evolution, and the system is preserved in the ground state.
 In Fig.~\ref{fig3}(b), we plot the infidelity $1-F(T)$ of the final state vs the total evolution time $T$.
-For short evolution times, the infidelity of the adiabatic process is quite high.
-However, as $T$ increases, the infidelity decreases to below $10^{-3}$.
-These numerical results demonstrate that the CD approach can ensure high fidelity for short evolution times, which is crucial for quantum devices in the NISQ regime.
+Without the CD driving, the infidelity can be quite high for a short evolution time.
+This result demonstrates that the CD approach can ensure high fidelity for a short evolution time, which is crucial for devices in the noisy intermediate-scale quantum (NISQ) regime~\cite{Preskill_2018}.
+As shown in Fig.~\ref{fig7}(a, b) in Appendix A, the infidelities under $H_1$ and $H_1^\prime$ are the same up to a small numerical error below $10^{-10}$, which confirms our analysis that these two CD drivings yield the same dynamics for the initial state $v_{1}$.